Winter War: Battles in Kainuu

 The Suomussalmi–Raate engagement was a double operation which would later be used by military academics as a classic example of what well-led troops and innovative tactics can do against a much larger adversary.
-Suomussalmi was a municipality of 4,000 with long lakes, wild forests and few roads.
+In 1939, Suomussalmi was a municipality of 4,000 inhabitants, with long lakes, wild forests and few roads.
 The Finnish command believed that the Soviets would not attack there, but the Red Army committed two divisions to the Kainuu area with orders to cross the wilderness, capture the city of Oulu and effectively cut Finland in two.
 There were two roads leading to Suomussalmi from the frontier: the northern Juntusranta road and the southern Raate road.

 The Battle of Raate Road, which occurred during the month-long Battle of Suomussalmi, resulted in one of the largest Soviet losses in the Winter War.
 The Soviet 44th and parts of the 163rd Rifle Division, comprising about 14,000 troops, were almost completely destroyed by a Finnish ambush as they marched along the forest road.
 A small unit blocked the Soviet advance while Finnish Colonel Hjalmar Siilasvuo and his 9th Division cut off the retreat route, split the enemy force into smaller mottis, and then proceeded to destroy the remnants in detail as they retreated.
 The Soviets suffered 7,000–9,000 casualties; the Finnish units, 400.
 The Finnish troops captured dozens of tanks, artillery pieces, anti-tank guns, hundreds of trucks, almost 2,000 horses, thousands of rifles, and much-needed ammunition and medical supplies.
 So sure of their victory had the Soviets been that a military band, complete with instruments, banners and notes, was traveling with the 44th Division to perform in a victory parade.
 The Finns found their instruments among the captured materiel.